Generalized discord, entanglement, Einstein-Podolsky-Rosen steering, and Bell nonlocality in two-qubit systems under (non-)Markovian channels: Hierarchy of quantum resources and chronology of deaths and births: Introduction

+Finally, there is {\em Bell nonlocality}~\cite{brunner14}, a feature of those quantum states whose correlations cannot be explained in terms of local hidden variables.
+Revealed by violations of Bell inequalities~\cite{bell,chsh}, nonlocality has proven useful for QKD~\cite{scarani07,masanes06,kent05}, randomness generation~\cite{monroe10}, and quantum communication complexity~\cite{zeilinger04}.
+An inequality involving more than two-measurements per site, can be found in the Ref.~\cite{collins04}.

-Despite the indisputable relevance of the aforementioned witnesses of quantum correlations, it is fair to say that to date it is still not completely clear what is the essential connection among them.
+Despite the indisputable relevance of the aforementioned witnesses of quantumness, it is fair to say that to the date it is still not completely clear what is the essential connection among them, if any.
 Although these witnesses are logically distinct, all of them agree in diagnosing whether a pure bipartite state is quantum correlated.
 On the other hand, for mixed states the situation is quite different: There exist discordant states with no entanglement, entangled states with no steering, and steerable states with no nonlocality.
 On the formal side, besides offering a rigorous definition for steering, Wiseman {\em et al}~\cite{doherty07} proved that steerable states are a strict subset of the entangled states, and a strict superset of the states that can exhibit Bell nonlocality.
 These findings establish a formal hierarchy among entanglement, steering, and Bell nonlocality specifically for the case of an infinite number of measurements, a clearly impracticable situation.
-As far as realistic situations are considered, for which only a finite number of settings are allowed and decoherence is generally inevitable, it is not clear whether this hierarchy will maintain.
+As far as realistic situations are considered, for which only a finite number of settings are allowed and decoherence is generally inevitable, it is not clear whether this hierarchy will maintain, to which extent, and what its consequences are.

-This paper is devoted to address this question.
-We investigate the hierarchy of measures such as discord, entanglement, steering, and Bell nonlocality.
+This paper is devoted to discuss the above mentioned issues.
+We show that resources such as discord, entanglement, steering, and Bell nonlocality obey a given hierarchy and, therefore, are fundamentally different.
 Our study focus on the analysis of two-qubit X states and their dynamical evolution under general noisy quantum channels.
-In Sec.~\ref{measures}, we introduce the measures of quantum correlations we are interested in, including the $q$-discord and both the entropic- and variance-based steering.
-Section~\ref{results} is reserved to our results.
-Besides demonstrating a hierarchy of quantum correlation measures we provide a comparison between the two steering measures.
-Specifically, we show that the variance-based steering is not invariant under local unitary transformations.
-Also, we present results revealing a related chronology of sudden deaths.
-Section~\ref{conclusion} closes the paper with our final remarks.
+In Sec.~\ref{hierarchy1}, we introduce our notion of hierarchy in terms of resource diagrams.
+Sec.~\ref{measures} introduces the measures of quantum correlations we are interested in, namely, $q$-discord, entanglement, steering and Bell nonlocality.
+Section~\ref{results} is reserved to our main results, involving hierarchy and robustness under noisy channels, and Sec.~\ref{conclusion} closes the paper with our final remarks.